Skip to site content

 • Refusal to prescribe medication

-Medication Reconciliation
+Medication reconciliation

 What can be done to reduce the risk in your practice?
 The entire medication reconciliation process is critically important.
 Patients should be asked about their current medications at every encounter, not just every visit.
+While this may seem oversimplified, it is often a neglected step in the medication process.
 The medication name, dosage, frequency and any adverse effects or intolerances should be updated.
 Ask if the patient has been treated by any other provider since the last visit and specifically inquire about any new or changed medications.

-First and foremost, verify patient allergies at each and every encounter.
-While this may seem oversimplified, it is often a neglected step in the medication process.
 Your practice should have a protocol that requires a clinical staff member to ask about allergies and reactions to medications, latex and food (e.g., egg allergies for some vaccines) before any prescriptions, samples or office-administered medications are given to the patient.
-Document the information in a prominent place that is consistently followed by everyone in the practice.
-For example, on the medication list, on the top of each progress note page or in a prominent place in your electronic medical record.

 Unfortunately, many healthcare workers are pressed for time and have fallen into the habit of reviewing medications by asking simple yes/no questions, such as “are all your medications the same?”
 It’s not enough to just quickly review what’s already in the record.
 Consider updating your medication reconciliation template to include the patient’s self-reported use of illegal substances or misuse of controlled substances, both of which are important areas to explore with the patient prior to prescribing medications.
-Although it will take a little extra time, asking the patient about any new medications, over-the-counter medications or dosage changes pays off in the long run.
+Although it will take a little extra time, asking the patient about any new medications, over the counter medications or dosage changes pays off in the long run.

 Establish Protocols

 Have you taken a look at your protocols for prescription medications lately?
-Updating medication lists, managing renewals, protection of prescription pads, and maintaining drug samples are all processes that require routine evaluation.
+Updating medication lists, managing renewals and maintaining drug samples are all processes that require routine evaluation.
 The goal of successful medication management is to implement protocols that are followed consistently to prevent errors.
-Staff members should not renew medications without specific provider approval.
+Without a standardized protocol for medication reconciliation, the reliability of the information recorded is variable and prone to error.

 Tips for Reducing Risk